 So you’ve finally decided that you want to build your new home.
 What’s next?
 Should I talk to an architect first or directly to a contractor?
 Is it worth hiring an architect for my new home?Read More

 Technology keeps evolving.
 And so do the ways architects reproduce reality and help people envision their new home.
-While we always need technical 2d drawings for all the steps of the architectural process – planning, design, and construction – the architecture/construction industry has demanded more realistic reflections of their imaginations and technology has progressed to make these dreams come true.
-The different ways to represent the project express the technical evolution and, at the same time, it becomes the design phases as well.
+While we will always need technical 2d drawings for all the steps of the architectural process, the architecture industry now demands more realistic reflections of their imaginations.Read More

 Where to start?
 How about the root of all buildings – the natural site you have selected for your new home.
 It may sound simple.
 You find a lot with a great view and lots of trees and you are ready to go.